WyattBlair77/chaos_theory_hw/README.md

 The diagram it is currently set to generate is where we get the Feigenbaum Constant, an irrational number like pi, which helps describe how often the period "doubles" here.

-Note how x and r axes are zooming further into the pictures successively and the structure "repeats" itself over and over again
+Note how the x and r axes are zooming further into the pictures successively and the structure "repeats" itself over and over again
 "flipping" upside down each time.